chromeos/chromeos.dev/site/en/education/optimize-for-the-classroom.md

 ## Ensure touch and stylus inputs work

 Many Chromebooks have the capability to go from a traditional laptop form factor to a tablet form factor and back again seamlessly.
-This requires that web developers targeting educationEDU users switch from the traditional event handlers like mouse up and touch start to [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events).
+This requires that web developers targeting education users switch from the traditional event handlers like mouse up and touch start to [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events).
 Pointer events are events that are designed for a multitude of pointing devices (stylus, finger, and mouse) and can help transition your users as they [move between different form factors and input methods](/{{locale.code}}/web/desktop-progressive-web-apps#make-it-touchable).

 ## Support large screen Android devices